 Before making any professional move, you need to figure out where you want to go.
 That’s harder than it sounds because there are many underlying factors to consider.
 For most people, work and every other aspect of life are closely tied together.
 It’s crucial, therefore, to find balance in your life.

 The key to finding balance is, first, ascertaining what your non-negotiable goals are; these will be your beacon as you chart the course of your career.
 Start by reflecting on what is right and wrong about your life – not just your work life, but every aspect of your life.
 What makes you happy and unhappy?
 How do you define a successful life for yourself?
 What do you most value?
 There are no wrong answers to these questions as long as you are being honest with yourself.

 Next, ask yourself what obstacles you face in achieving your goals.
 What will it take to overcome them?
 Warning: You may need to dig deep for that answer and you may not like what you discover (because sometimes the biggest obstacle you face is you).
 But if your goals are valuable enough to you, the pursuit of them is worth the challenge.

 If this first step sounds more like life coaching than career advice, you aren’t wrong.
 “Life coaching is a foundational process because I can’t help people with their careers if they don’t have that foundation,” says Dan Resendes, chief consulting officer at career management firm, The Barrett Group.

-Resendes touts the merits of The Barrett Group’s well-developed Clarity methodology, which calls on clients to rank their overall happiness, on a scale of 1-10, in four categories: financial independence, business success, family and relationships, and health and fitness.
+Resendes touts the merits of The Barrett Group’s well-developed Clarity methodology.
+It calls on clients to rank their overall happiness, on a scale of 1-10, in four categories: financial independence, business success, family and relationships, and health and fitness.
 “We ask our clients to set short- and long-term goals to get the highest score possible in all four areas.
-This process gives people clarity on how to see what is right and wrong about their lives and helps them make informed decisions.
+This process gives people clarity on how to see what is right and wrong about their lives.
+It helps them make informed decisions.
 It gives them a roadmap.”

 Create a Roadmap for Your Career